 While Arbortext comes with some publishing capabilities right out of the box, most users will acknowledge that they often need to customize the document stylesheets to meet their publishing standards.
 Customizing the stylesheets isn’t difficult, but it often requires prior training or hiring someone with the appropriate skilled and experience, both of which have an impact to turnaround time and cost.
 EAC has packaged attractive stylesheets for Operator Guides, Service Manuals, and Part Catalogs into QuickPubs so you can publish manuals that look as good as your products from day one.
 Should you need to modify the document stylesheet, QuickPubs also offers an easy interface to customize the style layout and formatting with a few clicks.

 Stay tuned for the next post where I will discuss things to consider when deciding to customize or not.
+Want to learn more about how you can publish faster, cheaper, and better?
+Explore outsourcing Technical Publications in our blog.

 This is part one of a three part series regarding PTC Arbortext, deciding whether to customize or not.
 In this series, we will discuss the benefits of customization, the costs of customization, and deciding whether to customize or not.